Origin of the Architecture of Intelligence – The Discipline Behind the Work

 Why do some minds compound, while others plateau?

-Cognitive Psychology – How attention, memory, and schema shape our mental scaffolding.
+Cognitive Psychology: How attention, memory, and schema shape mental scaffolding.

-Developmental Psychology – How thought evolves in structural stages and why some minds stall.
+Developmental Theory: How thought evolves in structural stages and why some minds stall.

-I didn’t set out to write a theory.
-I was trying to understand why I learned the way I did — and how others could build their own scaffolds, instead of borrowing mine.
+I wasn’t trying to write a theory.
+I was trying to understand why I learned the way I did, and how others could design their own scaffolds instead of borrowing mine.

-And at its core sits Cognitive Stacks, the foundation of this science: a research nucleus dedicated to formalizing it, building proof frameworks, and laying the groundwork for a discipline that can be tested, refined, and shared.
+At its core sits Cognitive Stacks, a research nucleus dedicated to formalizing this architecture, building conceptual frameworks, and creating proof structures that can be tested, refined, and shared.

 If this feels unfamiliar but inevitable, that’s because it is.